golipraneetha/Data-Science/README.md

 # Data-Science
-# This contains all projects related to data science
+# This repository contains all projects related to Machine learning, time series forecasting